Dongfeng Z9: China

 The Z9 officially launched in its home market of China on January 10, 2025.
 The plug-in hybrid Z9 GE launched on May 31, 2025, available in both rear-wheel-drive and four-wheel-drive unlike the Frontier Pro.

 Philippines

 The Z9, just like in Bolivia, is available in The Philippines as the ZNA Z9.
 It was first made available in the Philippines on October 3, 2025.
 Only the plug-in hybrid version is known to be available in the country.

 Spain

 The Z9 became the first model of the revived Santana Motors brand and is thus marketed there as the Santana 400.
 Spain is the first market in Europe to receive the Z9, regardless of it being rebadged.
-It is available as a diesel and plug-in hybrid, marketed as the 400D and 400 PHEV respectively, with the latter's powertrain being based off the Frontier Pro Plug-in Hybrid instead of the Z9 GE.
+It is available as a diesel and plug-in hybrid, marketed as the 400D and 400 PHEV respectively, with the latter's powertrain being based on the Frontier Pro Plug-in Hybrid instead of the Z9 GE.

 Spain's version of the Z9 is manufactured domestically.
 It is assembled at the reactivated Santana Motors plant in Linares.
-Production began in October of 2025.
+Production began in October 2025.

+United Arab Emirates

+The Z9 was revealed in the United Arab Emirates in October 2025 and became available in showrooms in January 2026.
+Only the gasoline-powered version is offered.